sramakrishna3/ToDoList/README.md

 # ToDoList
-I developed basic Todo list using java using framework is spring boot with JPA repository and database MySQL.
-And i done test using post api also.
+I have developed a basic To-Do List application using Java with the Spring Boot framework, utilizing JPA Repository for data management and MySQL as the database.
+I have also tested the application using POST API requests.

 <h1>UI Part</h1>
 Save Studet